 On January 31, 2020, Lead Plaintiffs filed their Motion for Class Certification, Appointment of Class Representatives and Appointment of Class Counsel.
 In this motion, Lead Plaintiffs request that the Court certify this action as a class action, appoint Georgia Peace and Jacksonville as Class Representatives, and appoint Saxena White as Lead Class Counsel.
 Defendant’s response will be filed on June 29, 2020 and Lead Plaintiffs’ Reply will be filed on August 7, 2020.

 On February 24, 2020, Defendants filed a Motion for Partial Reconsideration of the Court’s Order Denying the Motion to Dismiss and amended this motion on February 27, 2020.
-Lead Plaintiffs’ Opposition to Defendants’ Amended Motion for Partial Reconsideration will be filed on April 10, 2020, and Defendants’ Reply will be filed on May 1, 2020.
+Lead Plaintiffs’ Opposition to Defendants’ Amended Motion for Partial Reconsideration was filed on April 10, 2020.
+Defendants’ filed their Reply on May 1, 2020.